How to unclog water heater installation

 How often should I flush my water heater?

-It's recommended to flush your water heater every 6-12 months to remove sediment buildup and maintain efficiency.
+It's recommended to flush your water heater every 6-12 months to remove sediment buildup.

 What causes a water heater to get clogged?

-Mineral deposits, rust, and other debris can build up over time and clog the water heater, causing reduced water flow and efficiency.
+Mineral deposits, rust, and other debris can accumulate in the tank over time, leading to clogs and reduced efficiency.

 Connect with certified professionals in your area